 A scanning camera (Gamma Camera) views the body after the animal is given an injection of a radioactive substance, called Technetium 99mHDP, into a vein.
 This radioactive substance metabolically collects in both normal bone tissue and that which is more active due to disease processes.

-Occasionally the pattern of blood flow to the region of interest is required; therefore the injection is then given with the animal under the camera.
+Occasionally knowledge of the pattern of blood flow to the region of interest is required; therefore the injection is given with the animal under the camera.
 The bones absorb the radioisotope rapidly from the blood stream, however for bone scans, the optimal time between injection and scanning is 2-3 hours.

 Scanning is painless and usually takes about 30 minutes.
 It is performed after the animal is sedated, although sometimes it is necessary to give a light anaesthetic to keep them still while scans are obtained.
 The animal is placed in various positions on the scanning table or camera face.